oseledets/ttpy/tt/doc/index.rst

 .. |ttpy| replace:: **ttpy**

-|ttpy| is a powerful Python package designed for manipulating large multidimensional arrays also
+|ttpy| is a powerful Python package designed for manipulating large highly multidimensional arrays
-called **tensors**.
+also called **tensors**.
 It is developed in the `Institute of Numerical Mathematics of Russian Academy of Sciences <http://www.inm.ras.ru/inm_en_ver/index.htm>`_ and based on the so-called Tensor Train decomposition techniques.

-The Tensor Train decomposition of a tensor :math:`A(i_1,\ldots,i_d)` of shape :math:`n_1\times\ldots\times n_d` is basically any it's representation of form
+The Tensor Train decomposition of a tensor :math:`A(i_1,\ldots,i_d)` of shape :math:`n_1\times\ldots\times n_d` is basically any it's representation in form

 .. math::